joaomrsilva/UniversalMediaServer/ArchSW-docs/Overview.md

 To compile from source, it requires Eclipse IDE for Java Developers, Maven, m2e Eclipse plugin and EGit Eclipse plugin.

-The website of the founder also has the option to download a little programm that installs the UMS without having to compile it from source , it's available for Mac Os X, Linux and Windows.
+The website of the founder also has the option to download a little program that installs the UMS without having to compile it from source , it's available for Mac Os X, Linux and Windows.

 ###Limitations